Mark Howard Publications Ltd

 Ahead On The Flat (160 pages) also features the following sections:

 Maidens In Waiting – a selection of lightly raced three year olds who ought to be shedding their maiden tags shortly.
-SHAMIDA (3 wins including two Group 3 victories) provided the highlight in 2023.
+There were a dozen winners in the 2024 edition including Listed winners ALMAQAM (7/1) and SUNFALL (18/1).

-Significant Sales – a group of horses who will be racing for new connections this summer having gone under the hammer in recent months.
-The winners last season included MORNING SUN (15/2 & 3/1) & MOONSPIRIT (9/2, 5/1, 9/2).
+Stable Switchers – a group of horses who will be racing for new connections this summer having either gone under the hammer or changed yards..
+The winners last season included COVER POINT (4/1 & 15/2) and WILTSHIRE (14/1 & 7/2).

 Appendix – a comprehensive analysis of the leading sprinters, milers, middle distances and stayers for the season ahead